 Add a Workshop to Your Field Trip!

-Students will learn the basics of robotics and programming while interacting with Edison or LEGO Mindstorm robots.
-Robotics programs can be tiered for any grade level and longer intensives are available by request.
+Students will learn the basics of robotics and programming while interacting with Edison Robots.
+Robotics programs can be tiered for any grade level.

 Newton’s Laws of Motion